Throat and acoustic paired speech dataset for deep learning-based speech enhancement: Methods

 \subsection{Post-processing}

-Post-processing involved several steps: removal of gravitational acceleration, temporal alignment, background noise filtering, trimming, manual review, and upsampling.
-To reduce the influence of gravitational acceleration, we applied a 5th-order Butterworth high-pass filter with a 50 Hz cut-off frequency to the raw acceleration data.
+Post-processing involved several steps: removal of gravitational acceleration, temporal alignment, acoustic-channel noise reduction, trimming, manual review, and upsampling.
+Since the throat microphone uses a MEMS accelerometer, the raw signal contains a DC offset from gravitational acceleration.
+To remove this offset, we applied a 5th-order Butterworth high-pass filter with a 50 Hz cut-off frequency using zero-phase filtering (forward-backward filtering)\cite{SignalProcessing2010}, which applies the filter forward and backward to cancel phase distortion and preserve temporal alignment.
 Data mismatches due to timing differences between the throat and acoustic microphone measurements were addressed as detailed in the Temporal alignment section.
-To eliminate the background noise in the acoustic microphone recordings, we applied Demucs\cite{defossez2020real}, a deep learning-based speech enhancement model (causal version, pre-trained on the Valentini\cite{Valentini} dataset).
-Figure \hyperref[fig:2]{2} illustrates the acoustic microphone signal before and after applying Demucs, demonstrating effective background noise removal without adversely affecting the speech signal.
-We manually trimmed the silent segments at the beginning and end of each recording.
+To reduce low-level acquisition noise in the acoustic microphone recordings, we applied Demucs\cite{defossez2020real} (causal version, pre-trained on the Valentini\cite{Valentini} dataset).
+This step lowers the noise floor, providing a cleaner acoustic target signal for baseline training.
+Fig. \hyperref[fig:2]{2} illustrates the acoustic microphone signal before and after applying Demucs, demonstrating effective noise reduction without adversely affecting the speech signal.
+We trimmed leading and trailing non-speech regions using a predefined energy-based criterion.
+Speech boundaries were detected using an energy threshold set to three times the baseline estimated from silent portions.
+We then trimmed each recording to the detected speech region with short leading and trailing margins (mean 0.30 s; range 0.15--0.45 s).
 Each utterance was carefully reviewed to ensure that the recorded speech accurately matched the intended sentence, confirming the correctness of the spoken content.
 Finally, the throat microphone speech (originally 8 kHz) was upsampled to 16 kHz to match the acoustic microphone's sampling rate.
+We upsampled the throat microphone signal from 8 kHz to 16 kHz using Fourier-based resampling\cite{SignalProcessing2010}, a standard method for sampling rate conversion that applies an ideal low-pass filter at the original Nyquist frequency (4 kHz), preventing aliasing while preserving the spectral content within the original bandwidth.